 Your scholarship award notification should tell you the donor of your scholarship.
 If you didn’t receive that information, please send us an email and we can provide you with the donor’s name.

 Where do I send my “thank you letter?

 Your scholarship award notification should have this information for you.
-If you were awarded through our Trojan SMART system, please submit your letter in Trojan SMART.
-For all other awards, you can email to them our office at email@example.com and we’ll process them for you.
+Feel free to email your letter directly to our office at firstname.lastname@example.org and we’ll process it for you.

 I’m graduating.
 Can my entire scholarship be applied to my final semester?

 Maybe!
 We can definitely look into that for you.
 Please email our office at email@example.com and we can see how we can help!

 Do you offer any military scholarships or financial aid?
 How do I apply?